-She sat down and wrote her note, before sharing it with Nick.
-It read: “To Santa, From Nick and Mary.
+She sat down and wrote her note, before sharing it with Jack.
+It read: “To Santa, From Jack and Mary.
 Merry Christmas!”

-Nick pulled back the comforter and sheets of his double bed, which he had made for the first time since he could remember.
+Jack pulled back the comforter and sheets of his double bed, which he had made for the first time since he could remember.
 As though by instinct, Mary quickly removed her clothes, stripping down to her bra and panties, revealing an otherwise flawless body ravaged by scars and bruises.
 He also caught a glimpse of a bottle of mace strapped around her thigh.
-Nick looked away, out of respect.
-She suddenly covered herself, as though she realized that this wasn’t part of Nick’s plan, despite it otherwise always being part of the plan.
+Jack looked away, out of respect.
+She suddenly covered herself, as though she realized that this wasn’t part of Jack’s plan, despite it otherwise always being part of the plan.

-Nick was taken a bit aback by how quickly and almost robotically she disrobed.
-He wished she had exhibited a little more modesty – not in respect to Nick, but in respect to herself.
-He wished they lived in a world where Mary didn’t feel an automatic obligation to remove her clothes the second she entered into a bedroom and where the sex was not expected on a first date.
+Jack was taken a bit aback by how quickly and almost robotically she disrobed.
+If only they lived in a world where Mary didn’t feel an automatic obligation to remove her clothes the second she entered into a bedroom and where the sex was not expected on a first date.

 “Would you like a t-shirt and sweatpants?”
-Nick asked, realizing that he was probably the first client to ever want her to keep her clothes on.
+Jack asked, realizing that he was probably the first client to ever want her to keep her clothes on.